cockpit-project/cockpituous/tasks/README.md

 # Deploying locally for development

-For hacking on the webhook, image/sink, or task container, or validating new container images, you can also run a simple [podman pod](http://docs.podman.io/en/latest/pod.html) locally with  RabbitMQ, webhook, images, sink, and tasks containers:
+For hacking on the webhook, image, or task container, or validating new container images, you can also run a simple [podman pod](http://docs.podman.io/en/latest/pod.html) locally with  RabbitMQ, webhook, images, and tasks containers:

     $ tasks/run-local.sh